 The other gas you need to plan for is Propane Gas.
 Propane powers the water heater, refrigerator, stove and oven.
 Keep an eye on your propane level and fill it as needed.
 It is typically $20 to fill a propane tank.

 Once you know where you want to go the next thing to do is to plan your route.
-This is especially important if you are planning to camp at many different locations on your trip.
+This is especially important if you are planning to camp at many different RV parks and campgrounds on your trip.
 When we planned our ten-day vacation to California we stayed in different campgrounds almost every night so it was imperative to plan our route.

 Things To Consider When Planning Your Route